lfkdev/bashtemplate/README.md

 chmod +x mynewscript.sh
 ```

-Fill in your info in the metabox
+Fill your information into the metabox
 ```bash
 ####################################################
 # Author:                                          #